Ghost-ikon/GhostFN/README.md

 # GhostFNBot
-GhostFN for a easy lobby bot, Made by GHΩSTLEAK$#4768
+GhostFNBot for a easy lobby bot, Made by GHΩSTLEAK$#4768
 ### Some credits to: mxnty
 # How to Install?
 1. Create a https://repl.it Account.